HarbiNuur/mazeGame/README.md

 S is Down
 D is left

+The aim of the first two mazes (maze1 and maze2) is to reach the exit tile, which is marked green.
+After the second maze has been completed.
+Hard mode will commence, this will involve moving towards a key (the orange tile) to unlock the door.
-The aim of the first two mazes (maze1 and maze2) is to reach the exit tile, which is marked green The aim of maze3 and maze4 is to reach the key tile, marked orange, which then allows the player to reach the green tile
+The aim of maze3 and maze4 is to reach the key tile, marked orange, which then allows the player to reach the green tile